-Should an appearance of impropriety or actual conflict of interest exist, appropriate actions must be taken; actions taken will vary depending upon the particular facts.
+Should an appearance of impropriety or actual conflict of interest exist, appropriate actions must be taken.
+Actions taken will vary depending upon the particular facts.
 The individual must work cooperatively with the College entity or the CEO to achieve a resolution of the conflict in the best interests of the College.

-Where an instance of impropriety is suspected to have occurred, the matter must be brought to the attention of the chair of the College council to which the entity reports or, in the case of an ACEM Board member, to the President, and to the CEO.
-Should the matter relate to the College President, the matter must be brought to the attention of the next ranking Office Bearer (President- Elect or Immediate Past President, as applicable) and the CEO.
+Where an instance of impropriety is suspected to have occurred, the matter must be brought to the attention of the CIC or, in the case of an ACEM Board member, to the President, and to the CEO.
+Should the matter relate to the College President, the matter must be brought to the attention of the next ranking Office Holder (President- Elect or Immediate Past President, as applicable) and the CEO.
 Should the matter relate to the College CEO, the matter must be brought to the attention of the College President and Deputy CEO.
 If deemed necessary, the matter will be investigated through the Office of the CEO.